 Most important, our Certification programs provide JHSC members with the knowledge and skills needed to play their critical and legally mandated role

 in workplace health and safety.
-Among other things, the training equips members to: recognize, assess, control and evaluate workplace hazards; recommend and implement an effective hierarchy of controls; conduct inspections; and fulfill reporting obligations.
+Among other things, the training equips members to: recognize, assess, control and eliminate workplace hazards; recommend and implement an effective hierarchy of controls; conduct inspections; and fulfill reporting obligations.

 The COVID-19 crisis presented an unprecedented challenge in terms of providing access to WHSC’s essential and mandatory training programs, including JHSC Certification Training